JinWuZhao/docker-emacs/README.md

 ## Introduction

-This image is based on [Archlinux](https://hub.docker.com/_/archlinux/).It contains these primary tools (except provided by alpine):
+This image is based on [Archlinux](https://hub.docker.com/_/archlinux/).It contains these primary tools:
 - bash
 - git
 - curl